 Take out comprehensive

 travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart Australia.
 Confirm that your insurance covers you for the whole time you will be away and check what circumstances and activities are not included in your policy.
 Note that travel insurance companies may not cover you for pre-existing medical conditions so take this into account before travelling as you may be liable for payment of any overseas treatment required for pre-existing medical conditions.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
-The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.
+The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.
 The Australian Embassy and Consulates-General cannot assist with medical expenses.

 World Health Organization (WHO) provides information for travellers and our